IS - Information Technology Management Graduate Program

 Capstone Preparation

-Students select their capstone project, create a plan, define deliverables, secure approval and complete setup of their development environment.
+In this course students select their capstone project, create a plan, define deliverables, secure approval and complete setup of their development environment.
 Students review concepts necessary for completion of the capstone including Agile project management, systems analysis and communicating with technical and non-technical audiences.
 Additional topics may be included.
 Prerequisite: ITM 730; admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.

 ITM 755 Cr.3